Emergent Elasticity and Quasiconformal Flow in Active Solids: Results

-We are ultimately interested in the dynamics of the physical configuration.
+We are ultimately interested in the dynamics of the physical configuration $w$, which may differ from $z$ due to external or body forces.
 The change of the map from reference to physical configuration is $w(z, \bar z, t+dt) = w(z, \bar z, t) + \dot{w}(z, \bar z, t)\,dt$.
 The physical flow $\dot w$ is determined by the BCs and the constitutive relation $P(n)$ (see Sect.~\ref{sec:linearized}).
 For instance, for $B=\infty$, one obtains:

 Eq.~\eqref{eq:flow_w_a} enforces incompressibility.
 Eq.~\eqref{eq:flow_w_b} derives from the solvability Eq.~\eqref{eq:solvability}, expanded for $|w-z|\ll1, |\lambda_g-1| \ll 1$: the physical flow \emph{relative} to the changing reference configuration must obey the force-balance compatibility condition.
 For free BCs, Eq.~\eqref{eq:flow_w_b} could be solved simply by $\dot{w}=\dot{z}$.
 By Eq.~\eqref{eq:flow_w_a}, this requires $\dot z$ to be incompressible, i.e., $\dot{z} = 2i\bar\partial_z \psi$ for a real-valued solenoidal potential $\psi$.
 Plugging $\dot{z} = 2i\bar\partial_z \psi$ into Eq.~\eqref{eq:beltrami_flow_Eulerian}, Eq.~\eqref{eq:St-Venant} leads to the condition $\dot{K_g} =0$.
 Hence, for flat changes in $\mathbf{g}$ and free BCs, reference-flow translates directly into physical flow.
 In general, one must solve the elasticity problem Eq.~\eqref{eq:flow_w} to determine $w$ in terms of $z$.